 Duncan Macleod is known as a blogger, ‘online journalist’, speaker, workshop leader and facilitator, and consultant in the fields of online communication, generational change, youthwork, theology, faith development, missional emerging church, multimedia, leadership, advertising, consumerism, popular culture.

 Duncan grew up in the deep South of New Zealand.
 Moved around NZ for 39 years, studying, being a youth worker, playing keyboards & guitars in jazz and rock groups, working in horticulture, doing theology, being married and raising kids, being a Presbyterian minister, working as national youth ministry consultant.
 He moved to Australia in 2001 for his second millennium – and continued the overall trend.
-Still married, raising kids, being a consultant, being a Uniting Church minister, studying for a Doctorate of Ministry.
+Still married, being a consultant, being a Uniting Church minister, coaching, experimenting and implementing strategy related to innovation.

 The amalgamation of a number of blogs started over five years.